Royals vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 17 doubles, two triples, eight home runs, 27 walks and 35 RBI (66 total hits).
-He has stolen five bases.
+- Spencer Steer has 66 hits with 17 doubles, two triples, eight home runs, 28 walks and 35 RBI.
+He's also stolen five bases.

 Steer Recent Games